laravel/nova-docs/3.0/resources/README.md

 ## Keyboard Shortcuts

-You may press the `C` key on a resource index to navigate to the "Create Resource" screen.
-On the resource detail screen, the `E` key may be used to navigate to the "Update Resource" screen.
+You may press the `C` key on a resource index to navigate to the "Create Resource" page.
+On the resource detail page, the `E` key may be used to navigate to the "Update Resource" page.

 ## Pagination